eazeldon/Django-mini-project4/README.md

 ## Testing
 Testing has been made in Cloud 9, Inspect mode.
 In addition, it has been live tested on MacBook Pro 15” screen, with MacOS ver.
 10.14.6 and browsers Google Chrome and Safari, iPad mini4 with iOS ver.
-12.4 using the Safari browser, iPhone 6 plus iOS 12.3.1 with safari browser, iPhone 7 plus with iOS 13.3, iPhone 11 with iOS 13.3.
+12.4 using the Safari browser, iPhone 7 plus with iOS 13.3, iPhone 11 with iOS 13.3.
 The live testing was done by visiting the deployed site on the devices mentioned but also using the following online validators:

 •	http://browsershots.org/
 o	To get multiple browser view tests